4 Hypothesis testing

 Think of Bayesian inference as a process similar to predicting the weather.
 If I try to predict tomorrow’s weather, I am using all my weather experience to make a prediction.
 If my prediction turns out to be more or less correct, I don’t change the way I predict the weather.
 But if my prediction is patently wrong, I try to reconsider the way I predict the weather, for example, paying attention to new indicators of weather change.

-Bayesian inference uses a concept of probability that is fundamentally different from the type of inference presented in previous chapters, which is usually called frequentist inference.
+Bayesian inference uses a concept of probability that is fundamentally different from the type of inference presented in previous chapters (frequentist inference).
 Bayesian inference does not assume that there is a true population value.
 Instead, it regards the population value as a random variable, that is, as something with a probability.

 Again, think of predicting the weather.
 I am not saying to myself: “Let us hypothesize that tomorrow will be a rainy day.
 If this is correct, what is the probability that the weather today looks like it does?”
 Instead, I think of the probability that it will rain tomorrow.
 Bayesian probabilities are much more in line with our everyday concept of probability than the dice-based probabilities of frequentist inference.